moonsharp-devs/moonsharp_org/index.md

 * support for all core language structures (see documentation for differences between Moon# and Lua)
 * compatibility with all applyable tests in Lua Test Suite (http://www.lua.org/tests/5.2/) and Lua Test More (http://fperrad.github.io/lua-TestMore/).
 Most tests of the suite are passing.
 * optimizations
-* better integration between Lua/Moon# tables and CLR objects
+* better integration between Lua/Moon# and CLR objects - CLR objects can be exposed as userdata with ease
 * debugger embeddable in applications using Moon#
 * REPL interpreter
 * standard library